The Information Geometry of Softmax: Probing and Steering: Discussion and Related Works

 \paragraph{Riemannian \& Information Geometry} Most closely related to our work is the exploration of Riemannian geometry in generative models \citep{arvanitidis2017latent, shao2018riemannian, arvanitidis2020geometrically, yu2025connecting}, especially through the lens of information geometry \citep{amari2016information, nielsen2020elementary, arvanitidis2022pulling}.
 In particular, \citet{arvanitidis2022pulling} use Riemannian Geometry to understand the geometry in the latent space of VAE.
 Focusing on the decoder distribution, they pull back the Fisher-Rao metric in the parameter space to the latent space and find the shortest path (geodesic with respect to Levi-Civita connection).
 By contrast, we focus on the parameter space of softmax with the dual ($e$- and $m$-) connections, which aligns with the linear representation hypothesis for probing and steering. \citet{volpi2021natural} also study the information geometry of word embeddings learned with a contrastive objective, focusing on similarity between word embeddings, whereas our work focuses on steering and probing softmax models.

 \paragraph{Steering} A line of model steering work in LLMs has focused on using the difference in representations in a model's hidden layers to predictably alter model behavior \citep{li2023inference, liu2023context, turner2023steering, zou2023representation, rimsky2024steering}.
 Follow-up work has examined the robustness of steering interventions, noting that model steering directions are often ineffective, can cause off-target concept drift, and are sensitive to the choice of steering magnitude \citep{tan2024analysing, pres2024towards, wu2025axbench}.
+Concurrent work \citep{sarfati2026shapebeliefsgeometrydynamics,wurgaft2026manifoldsteeringrevealsshared} focuses on learning manifolds in language models' representation spaces and steering along these manifolds to avoid off-target drift.
+Another line of work focuses on editing model representations to erase concepts \citep{bolukbasi2016man,vargas2020exploring,belrose2023leace,ravfogel2022linear}.
+Most closely related is \citet{singh2024representation}, which discusses steering a concept while minimally perturbing $L^2$ distance; we focus on the KL divergence in the output distribution as our notion of distance.

-\Citet{park2024linear,park2025geometry} addressed this by examining logit differences.
+Other steering work focuses on examining logit differences \Citep{park2024linear,park2025geometry}.
 They argue that it is possible to intervene on a specific concept by adding a direction induced by a ``causal inner product.''
 For instance, adding the estimated direction for the binary concept $\ConceptDirName{male}{female}$ might change the logit difference between `king' and `queen' while leaving the logit difference between `king' and `King' unaltered.
 However, logit differences are not probabilities.
 Even if specific logit differences remain constant, the resulting probabilities can vary significantly due to the contributions of other logits through the softmax operation.
 Furthermore, the scale of logit differences is not directly proportional to the magnitude of probability changes.
 Therefore, to evaluate the effect of steering more rigorously, we focus on changes in the model's probability distribution.

 \paragraph{Future Directions} Empirically, we have focused on the parameter space of the softmax layer, which directly governs the output distribution.
 This is experimentally convenient for measuring the geometry, constructing probes, and evaluating the steering.
 However, in practice, steering is often applied to intermediate layers within the model.
 Understanding how the geometry of the softmax layer, and of attention layers, influences the geometry of these intermediate layers is an important direction for future research.